Beautiful Signs for a Better Planet

 ANSI Standard Z358.1-2004 states that eyewash and/or eye shower stations must be at accessible locations and reachable within 10 seconds.
 Additionally, it states that the station should be located on the same level as the hazard and be able to found as personnel scramble in a emergency.

 The signs indicating its location should be highly visible and in a well-lit area.
-Ideally, one sign sits atop the location of the eyewash station or kits location, and other directional signs are dispersed throughout the facility as appropriate.
+Ideally, one of the eyewash station signs sits atop the location of the eyewash station or kits location, and other directional signs are dispersed throughout the facility as appropriate.

 Most commonly, there are large green projecting signs stating “emergency eyewash station” with large white font.
-The size of these should be sufficient to be easily read across your facility.
+The size of letters on eyewash station signs should be sufficient to be easily read across your facility.
 A good rule of thumb is 1″ of letter height for each 10′ your target audience is away.
-They also almost always have a picture of either an eye or face being sprayed with water.
+Eyewash stations almost always have a picture of either an eye or face being sprayed with water.
 The ADA requires braille signage for any permanent room or space.
-In most cases this means that your eyewash station must also have a tactile sign similar to the one we offer here.
+In most cases, this means that your eyewash station must also have a tactile sign similar to the one we offer here.

-In addition to an ADA compliant sign, there are other options to consider in order to increase accessibility and safety.
-One is making the sign 3-D or have it protrude from a wall end, enabling people to locate it from many angles.
+In addition to an ADA-compliant sign, there are other options to consider in order to increase eyewash station accessibility and safety.
+First, making the sign 3-D or having it protrude from a wall end enables people to locate it from many angles.
 To combat the dark, some of these signs are glow in the dark.
 Finally, it is practical but not required for these signs to be bilingual, further maximizing the reach of these signs.